ProfessorMOB/braille-art-aesthetics/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠉⠒⠒⠀⠤⠤⠤⠤⠤⣀⣀⣀⣀⣀⣀⣀⣀⣀⡀⠤⠤⠄⠒⠒⠉⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 (hmmmm skibidi toilet in Ohio 🤤)

 If you're on lightmode (like an unscrupulous complete sociopath), what you see above would look pretty normal (aside from it being a Skibidi Toilet).
 But if you're on darkmode, it will look absolutely horrid.
 Now, let's invert the dots using this tool.
+(Note, on github, there will be space between each new line so it won't look totally perfect, but once you execute the tool in the command line, it'll look better)

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠿⠛⠛⠛⠛⠛⠛⠛⠛⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠋⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠙⠿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿